What to know about fireworks safety ahead of the 4th of July - LI News Radio

 After hands and fingers, the body parts most affected by firework accidents are the legs and eyes, followed by the head, face, ears, and arms, according to the CPSC report.

-Just 10 percent of those polled say they wear protective eyewear when using fireworks, according to the American Academy of Ophthalmology.
+Just 10% of those polled say they wear protective eyewear when using fireworks, according to the American Academy of Ophthalmology.

 Avoid giving sparklers to young children